 Chapter One - Prior to Arbitration

-Tampering with technical evidence, falsification of two similar technical reports, criminal conspiracies to hide from the citizens of Australia the true extent of Telstra's poor telecommunications network.
+Tampering with technical evidence, falsifying two similar technical reports, and criminal conspiracies to hide the true extent of Telstra's poor telecommunications network from the citizens of Australia.

 Corruption is contagious and does not respect sectoral boundaries.